yumium/tech_notes/Data Science.md

 ## Model building

-Most commercial statistical problems can be solved with
+Most commercial statistical problems can be solved with simple models (e.g., variations on linear regression).
+Sometimes more sophisticated models are used

+Interfacing between pandas and model code
+- Cleaned data are then usually turned into features, this is called feature engineering
+- Point of contact between data (from pandas) and model is usually a numpy array, use `pd.to_numpy`

+`Patsy` is useful for reating metadata on models (e.g., formulae)

 ## Data analysis workflow

 Load some data, clean data, wrangle data to get into right shape, plotting and visualisation for exploratory data analysis, data aggregation, modelling

+## Models yet to learn